Updated on 9/7/2022

 - Cognitive Reframing/Restructuring: Cognitive reframing and restructuring examine negative thinking that occurs in specific, identified situations.
 These thoughts are then reframed into more positive and productive ones.

 - Exposure Therapy: Exposure therapy is used to counter fears and phobias.
-This type of therapy involves a slow exposure to whatever is causing the fear.
+This type of therapy involves a slow exposure to a phobia or whatever is causing the fear.
 During a therapy session, exposures are then paired with active guidance on how to manage the stress or anxiety brought on.
 Typically, sessions will start small and build up, similar to behavioral experiments.

 - Guided Discovery: Guided discovery is always done with a therapist (as opposed to some other techniques that can be taught in a self-help book).
-A therapist aligns themself with a specific viewpoint and then challenges that viewpoint from within its framework.
+A CBT therapist aligns with a specific viewpoint and then challenges that viewpoint from within its framework.
 For example — during a guided discovery session, a therapist might ask about evidence that supports or doesn’t support a certain viewpoint.

 - Journaling/Thought Recording: Journaling and thought recording use the time-honored technique of simply putting pen to paper.
-Often, it involves recording negative thoughts and positive alternatives.
+Often, it involves recording automatic negative thoughts and positive alternatives.
 Sometimes this cognitive therapy technique is used to record new ideas or reactions from a recent therapy session to see if and how they can result in different behavior.
 Journaling can be especially helpful in maintaining progress between sessions.

 - Relaxation and Stress Reduction: Relaxation and stress reduction uses physical methods to lower stress and anxiety.
 Methods can include deep breathing exercises, muscle relaxation, and meditation.
 There are broad applications for this cognitive behavioral technique, and it’s frequently paired with other techniques.